Volunteerism is at the core of our community

 Help where needed:

 Mountain Lakes has opportunities to assist in almost every area.
-Let us know your talents and interests using the volunteer form.
+Let us know your talents and interests.
+Email the Borough Clerk and let us know what you are interested in.

 Committee Missions Overview